Vardoge/synq-getting-started/README.md

       * Care about standards or quality.
       * Care about the craftmanship of your work.

 If you retain anything from this article, is the 3 core behaviors from above.
 We live by this, we hire by this, we fire by this.
+You can review past hiring/firing decisions [here](https://trello.com/b/0Vb4DSJ0/hiring)

 ## How and why we do it